jso0003auburn/Is-It-Raining/README.md

 Input the correct Twitter keys and WOEID in the settings.cfg file.
 Everything else should be good to go from there.

+App runs on the Google App Engine.

+No key for the Yahoo Weather API is needed.

 ### Installing Libraries
 See the [Third party
 libraries](https://developers.google.com/appengine/docs/python/tools/libraries27)